 Although the disease is slow or non-progressing, the muscles generally are not strong enough to support a full grown skeleton which leads to scoliosis, further respiratory complications and loss of or inability to walk, usually by the teenage years when a major growth spurt occurs.
 Life expectancy is significantly lower with respiratory complications being the cause of death.

 Because the disease is rare, not enough research money is allocated toward it — and to date there is no cure.

 Sharon started Love Liv which is a collaboration with A Foundation Building Strength, the only organization that works to fund research to put an end to this disease.
-With your help, I know they will.
+So with your help, I know they will.

 This is also a cause close to me as ALS has touched my childhood friend’s family’s life.
-My friend’s husband was a widely-respected ER physician at Cedars Sinai, devoted to his wife and four young children and contributing to society in generous ways.
+My friend’s husband was a widely-respected ER physician at Cedars Sinai.
+Devoted to his wife and four young children and contributing to society in generous ways.
 Things have changed forever for them since his diagnosis.
 ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord — paralyzing the body, while the mind remains active— and to date, there is no cure.
-The average lifespan of this terminal disease is just three to five years.
+In fact, the average lifespan of this terminal disease is just three to five years.

 +++ Thank you for taking the time to read this.
 Please consider any of these important causes listed above.